 When deploying edge colocation, businesses can mitigate risks and reduce the likelihood of cyberattacks by moving applications closer to the edge.
 Locating at the edge also brings the benefits of decreased latency and reduced backhaul expenses by eliminating the need to move data across the country.

-Micro Data Centers
+Modular Data Centers

 Out-of-band connectivity delivers multiple levels of redundancy, establishing a highly reliable path to provision.
 Businesses can test and manage systems to meet their individual needs and reduce frustration of complexity that multiplies when you scale.

 Power, space and cooling must be everywhere for mobile network operators.
 With the proliferation of 5G, which offers end users access to more content at greater speed, demand for infrastructure closer to the edge is increasing.
-Micro data centers must augment and support mobile network operators’ critical expansion to serve all consumers by improving latency, reducing backhaul expenses and enhancing the overall customer experience.
+Modular data centers must augment and support mobile network operators’ critical expansion to serve all consumers by improving latency, reducing backhaul expenses and enhancing the overall customer experience.

-What Is an Edge Computing Platform?
+What is an Edge Computing Platform?

 An edge computing platform is how the data gets to the consumer.
 Over the past decade, it has become more than just a CDN or a compute layer.
 The term has evolved into an extension of the public cloud running in extremely diverse environments and computing contexts.